emeagenciadigital/meilisearchadmin/README.md

 ## Buy Now
-When you purchase this is what you will get:
+When you purchase, this is what you will get:

 - Download link of all currently available versions with installation instructions in text and video.
 - 1 year of free and unlimited updates and upgrades including new versions.